grafana/grafana/docs/sources/enterprise/usage-insights/presence-indicator.md

-+++
-aliases = ["/docs/grafana/latest/enterprise/usage-insights/presence-indicator/"]
+---
+aliases:
+  - /docs/grafana/latest/enterprise/usage-insights/presence-indicator/
-description = "Know who is looking at the same dashboard as you are" keywords = ["grafana", "presence-indicator", "enterprise"] title = "Presence indicator" weight = 300
+description: Know who is looking at the same dashboard as you are
-+++
+keywords:
+  - grafana
+  - presence-indicator
+  - enterprise
+title: Presence indicator
+weight: 300
+---

 # Presence indicator